Glycogen storage disease type 3

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Glycogen storage disease type 3.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.